DecisionsDev/decisions-metering/charts/openshift/README.md

 You do this only once in your cluster.

-Then, you can use the Helm chart in the OpenShift console:
+Then, you are ready to use the Helm chart in the OpenShift console:
 1. Go to the Developer view.
-2. Create a project: odm-metering
+2. Create a project and name it `odm-metering`
-3. Click the Topology menu button.
+3. Click the Topology menu item.
-4. Click the `From Catalog` item in the right side.
+4. Click the `From Catalog` on the right side.
 5. Select the `Helm Charts` toggle button.
-6. Search `odm`
+6. Search `odm`.
-7. Click the `Ibm Odm Metering` item and install the IBM ODM metering service.
+7. Click `Ibm Odm Metering` and then install the IBM ODM metering service.

-Once the metering service is installed, you can use it in ODM.
-See [Using the metering service with ODM on Kubernetes offering](../ibm-odm-metering/README.md#using-the-metering-service-with-odm-on-kubernetes-offering)
+AFter the metering service is installed, you can use it in ODM.
+For details, see [Using the metering service with ODM on Kubernetes offering](../ibm-odm-metering/README.md#using-the-metering-service-with-odm-on-kubernetes-offering)